Luis-Munoz-Santos/Hispaniola_Seismicity_ML/README.md

 # Hispaniola_Seismicity_ML
 Unified machine-learning derived earthquake catalog for Hispaniola, combining regional and local datasets.
-This repository includes Python scripts, catalogs, and supplemental materials supporting the study “Remarkable crustal and slab seismicity in Hispaniola revealed through a unified machine-learning derived earthquake catalog.”
+This repository includes Python scripts, catalogs, and supplemental materials supporting the study “Active crustal and slab seismicity in Hispaniola revealed through a unified machine-learning derived earthquake catalog.”

 ## Requirements
 These codes rely on the easyQuake python package (https://github.com/jakewalter/easyQuake) which requires: